Regency Square Mall (Jacksonville): Decline

-2010s

-In September 2014, Belk announced that their Regency store would close upon the completion of a new store off-mall and closed their doors for good on February 17, 2015.

-On April 21, 2016, Sears announced that its store would also be closing as part of a plan to close 78 stores nationwide.
-The store would close for good on July 17, 2016.
-The back-to-back closures of Sears and Belk left Dillard's Clearance Center and JCPenney as the only anchors at Regency Square.
+Redevelopment plans

+Just as customers had shifted from stores in the city center to Regency when it opened in 1967, the mall eventually lost business with the opening of the Avenues mall in 1990, St. Johns Town Center in 2005, and River City Marketplace in 2006.
+A 2010 Arlington vision plan recognized the property as ripe for redevelopment.
+The group's approach was to redevelop the land with transportation and density in mind, with mixed-use structures, a gridded street pattern, and infill development.

+At the end of 2011, Regency's occupancy rate was just over 74%, but two years later, it had dropped below 38%.
+In August 2013, General Growth Properties put the mall up for sale.
+It was marketed as a "turn-key" power center redevelopment opportunity.

+In February 2014, the mall was sold for $13 million to a pair of businesses from Great Neck, New York: Mason Asset Management and Namdar Realty Group.

+Belk closed on February 17, 2015.
+Impact Church bought the structure in 2016.

+In 2016, International Decor Outlet (IDO) announced they would take over up to 80 storefronts, but a year later, IDO was unable to fulfill expectations and became embroiled in lawsuits.

+Sears closed on July 17, 2016.

-In 2017, International Decor Outlet sued mall owners Namdar and Mason citing an instance where mall ownership ignored tenant complaints about a leaking roof and chose to paint over the water stains to hide them from view, which allowed for the growth of mold.
-Other lawsuits from tenants alleged that the mall's air conditioning is often broken and that roaches are allowed to freely roam the property.
+In 2017, International Decor Outlet sued mall owners Namdar and Mason, citing deterioration of the structure.
+Other tenants similarly filed lawsuits, alleging broken air conditioning and roach infestations.

-2020s
+Closure and demolition

-On June 4, 2020, JCPenney announced that they would be closing in October 2020 as part of a plan to close 154 stores nationwide.
-The departure of JCPenney on October 18, 2020 left Dillard's Clearance Center as the mall's sole anchor.
+JCPenney closed on October 18, 2020, leaving Dillard's Clearance Center as the mall's sole anchor.

+Impact Church opened a private school in their church in the former Belk anchor store in 2021.

-In October of 2021, the JSO Substation at regency was moved to a new location.
+In October 2021, the JSO Substation at the mall closed.

-In November of 2022 Regency Square Mall was given a warning citation from the City of Jacksonville’s Municipal Code Compliance Division.
-The citation was given to the property owner, citing various commercial violations in the common areas, including a roof leak, interior ceiling damage, exposed wiring and flooring.
+In November 2022, Regency Square Mall was given a warning citation from the City of Jacksonville's Municipal Code Compliance Division, citing commercial violations in the common areas, including a roof leak, interior ceiling damage, exposed wiring and flooring.

-On May 30, 2025, the mall's final restaurant, Tokyo Sakura, permanently closed.
-That same day, it was announced that the final remaining tenant at the mall, Rogers Jewelers, along with the entire interior of the mall, would close June 1, 2025, as part of redevelopment plans by new owner Blackwater Development LLC, which bought the mall (albeit without Impact Church, Dillard's Clearance Center, and the old Sears buildings) on April 9, 2025.
-Demolition of the crumbling mall is expected to begin a little bit after the mall closes, and a new development project called The Nexus at Regency will replace the mall.
-The Nexus at Regency is expected to be a mixed-use project containing multifamily housing, offices and retail space.
-The mall's two exterior tenants, Lauren's Seafood Blues & Jazz and Rhythm Factory, will move out of the mall before demolition begins.
-The Dillard's Clearance Center, Impact Church and the old Sears buildings will remain standing through the demolition.
+Blackwater Development LLC bought the mall (excluding the Impact Church, Dillard's Clearance Center, and Sears buildings) on April 9, 2025.
+On May 30, 2025, the mall's final restaurant, Tokyo Sakura, closed.
+That same day, it was announced that the final remaining tenant at the mall, Rogers Jewelers, along with the interior of the mall, would close June 1, 2025, as part of redevelopment plans for The Nexus at Regency, a mixed-use project containing multifamily housing, offices and retail space.
+The mall's two exterior tenants, Lauren's Seafood Blues & Jazz and Rhythm Factory, moved out of the mall before demolition begins.
+The anchor structures - Dillard's Clearance Center, Impact Church, JCPenney and Sears - will remain as part f the redevelopment.